sunyssc/sunyssc.github.io/_pages/about.md

   - /about.html
 ---

-Sicong Shao is an assistant professor of the School of Electrical Engineering and Computer Science at the University of North Dakota (UND).
+SS is an assistant professor of the School of Electrical Engineering and Computer Science at the University of North Dakota (UND).
 Before joining UND, he was a research assistant professor in the Department of Electrical and Computer Engineering (ECE) at the University of Arizona where he also received his Ph.D. in ECE.
 His research interests include cybersecurity, machine learning, artificial intelligence, and software engineering.

 Current Students
 ======